superKalo/super-repo/README.md

 - [Performance] If `WeatherRepository.getData()` is called multiple times from different parts of our app, only 1 server request is triggered.
 - [Scalability] Applies the data model to our rough data (see **`[4]`** above).
 - [Scalability] You can store the data in the Local Storage or in the Browser (local) Storage (if you’re building a browser extension) or in a local variable (if won’t want to store data across browser sessions).
 See the options for the `storage` setting.
 - [Scalability] You can initiate an automatic data sync with `WeatherRepository.initSyncer()`.
-This will initiate a setInterval, which will countdown to the point when the data is out of date (based on the `cacheLimit` value) and will trigger a server request to get fresh data.
+This will initiate a setInterval, which will countdown to the point when the data is out of date (based on the `outOfDateAfter` value) and will trigger a server request to get fresh data.
 Sweet.

 ... and a few more.
 Read the documentation for advanced usage.